Hesperia man sought after being tied to 3 homicides, strong-arm robbery, authorities say

 The bodies of Melissa Graetz, 37, and Jason Culberson, 43, were discovered Sept.
 3 in the 9000 block of C Avenue, according to the San Bernardino County Sheriff's Department.

-Investigators on Wednesday said Phillip Williamson, a Hesperia resident, is believed to be responsible for the deaths of those two victims as well as 35-year-old Brandi Jones, who died on Aug.
+Investigators on Wednesday said Phillip Williamson, a Hesperia resident, is believed to be responsible for the deaths of those two victims and 35-year-old Brandi Jones, who died on Aug.
 30.

 About 10 a.m. that day, deputies responded to a report of a strong-arm robbery at a home in the 20000 block of Wisconsin Street in Apple Valley.
 Williamson allegedly stole several hundred dollars and a handgun from a 76-year-old man in the incident before fleeing.